nais/doc/docs/security/auth/maskinporten.md

 # Maskinporten Client

 !!! warning "Status: Opt-In Open Beta"
-    This feature is currently only available in the [Google Cloud Platform (GCP)](../../clusters/gcp.md) clusters.
+    This feature is only available in [team namespaces](../../clusters/team-namespaces.md)

 ## Abstract